-Serial Killer is the first festival of TV and online serial production in Central and Eastern Europe.
+Serial Killer is the first international festival of TV and online serial production in Central and Eastern Europe.
 We offer blood, sweat and tears on the screen and a great party with Czech and foreign celebrities off the screen.

 The Serial Killer festival aims to offer high-quality entertainment to the public and wants to enable professionals from the film and television industry and film schools to come together.
 We want to respond to series which will be popular in the following season.
 Join us!

 We are looking for new ways and approaches to storytelling, unpredictable heroes, original stories and unexpected situations as well as a refresh of proved classics.
 We are interested in attractive and strong topics with social impact, which arouse controversies and strong spectatorial response.
 And we believe that Brno is the best place in the world for such occasion!